South Shore Plaza: Incidents

 On July 3, 2020, a gunman fired six shots in the mall, injuring a 15-year-old girl.
 The gunman was sentenced to eight years in prison followed by three years of probation.

 On January 22, 2022, one man shot another during a confrontation in Forever 21.
 Two days later, it was announced that the victim, 26-year-old Dijoun C. Beasley from Dorchester, Massachusetts, had died due to his injuries after being taken to Boston Medical Center for treatment.
 Following the shooting, police also stated that the killing was gang-related.

 On August 18, 2022, a reportedly confused elderly woman drove her car directly into the second story promenade of the mall across a bridge from the parking garage.
 No injuries were reported.

 In pop culture

-In 2008, the mall was used to film sequences of the movie Paul Blart: Mall Cop.
+In 2008, this mall, along with the Burlington Mall in Burlington, Massachusetts, was used to film sequences of the movie Paul Blart: Mall Cop.